DenChess3/Technology-practicum-R-6-semester/README.md

 # Technology-practicum-6-semester
-Task in file test1.html, realization in file task1.rmd
+Task in the test1.html file, realization in the task1.rmd file